Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 ### new

+Instantiates a new List with the given base address.

+## Arguments

-Instantiates a new List with the given base address.  # Arguments`address_domain` - The domain of the address.
-Only address_domain 0 is currently supported, in the future it will enable access to address spaces with different data availability * `base` - The base address of the List.
-This corresponds to the location in storage of the List's first element.  # ReturnsA new List.
+- `address_domain` - The domain of the address.
+Only address_domain 0 is currently supported, in the future it will enable access to address spaces with different data availability
+- `base` - The base address of the List.
+This corresponds to the location in storage of the List's first element.

+## Returns

+A new List.

 Fully qualified path: `alexandria_storage::list::ListTrait::new`